hmrc/channel-preferences-frontend/README.md

 | 412 Precondition failed       | If the user needs to be redirected to a preferences-frontend page to set their paperless options |
 | 200 Ok                        | If the user has previously accepted paperless

 When 200 is returned, the body of the response will contain details of the user's paperless status.
+`true` means that the user has signed up for paperless.
+It is true even if the email is not verified yet.
-True means that the user has signed up for paperless.
+`false` means that the user has not signed up for paperless.

 ```javascript
 {